pluf/core/CONTRIBUTING.md

 IRC channels are on irc.freenode.org: #composer for users and #composer-dev for development.

 Stack Overflow has a growing collection of Composer related questions.

+## Using docker

+For development you need to have Docker and Docker-compose installed.
+Local PHP and Composer are not needed.

+    sudo apt-get install docker docker-compose